Showmax/SHMAVPlayerInterface/README.md

   .disposed(by: bag)
 ```

-**IMPORTANT: If you use reactive extension for `AVPlayer` or `AVPlayerItem` then you must dispose your `DisposeBag` before you destroy `AVPlayer` or `AVPlayerItem`.
-If you don't do it then application will crash.**
+Or you can combine these options as you like.

 ## Documentation

-Main source of documentation is code.
+Primary documentation is in the code comments.
 Every public API is commented.

 ## Example code

-This repository contains real world example how to use this library.
-This example use `AVPlayerViewController` with custom UI on `iOS` and with default UI for `tvOS`.
+This repository contains a real world example how to use this library.
+This example uses `AVPlayerViewController` with custom UI on `iOS` and with the default UI for `tvOS`.

 To run the example project, clone the repo, and run `pod install` from the Example directory.